lae/ansible-role-docker/README.md

 Notes
 -----

-This role should also work on Fedora 25, but Fedora is currently not tested.
+This role should also work on Fedora, but Fedora tests are not passing on LXC.
 Debian 8/9, Ubuntu 16 and CentOS 7 are.

 Role Variables